mehta-komal/wisflux/class9Assignment/Theory.md

 * **fs.unlink()**: Deletes a file.

 ## What is API?
-An API is a set of rules and protocols that allows different software components to interact and communicate with eacg other.
-It defines how functions, mehtods, or services can be accessed and used.
+An API is a set of rules and protocols that allows different software components to interact and communicate with each other.
+It defines how functions, methods, or services can be accessed and used.

 ## What is JSON format?
 JSON is a lightweight data interchange format.
 It's a text-based format that represents structured data as key-value pairs.
 JSON is easy for both humans and machines to read and write.